 Hey 6th graders!

 Did you know that online health searches are now the third most popular activity on the web?
-While googling symptoms can sometimes be helpful, sometimes it can give us misinformation as well.
+While googling information about our health can be helpful, sometimes it can give us misinformation as well.

-Read the following article from Choices: Are you Googling Yourself Sick?
+Read the following article from Choices: Will You Fall for Fake News?

 Many of you will want to talk about KidsHealth.org.
 It’s the best website with online health information for kids, so use it as a resource, and then test your site’s information against it.
 That way you become familiar with Kids Health while finding another resource to add to your arsenal.
 There are a ton of great resources out there.